cupid-ide/cupid/nuopcdocs/approach.rst

 Install ESMF and NUOPC on the Target Machine
 --------------------------------------------

-Before writing any code, you need to ensure the prerequisite software is available on the target system.
+First, you need to ensure the prerequisite software is available on the target system.

 The primary prerequisite software is the NUOPC library, which is